TechmongersNL/fs03-react-components/AssessmentPractice.md

 ## Learning goals & some tips

-For transparency and clarity, these are the learning goals we will be testing:
+For transparency and clarity, these are the main learning goals we will be testing:
 - Creating components
 - Nesting components and passing them data via props
 - Using event listeners and event handlers, like onClick